Place-Based Creative Problem-Solving for every place and every problem including climate!

 Making Dresden the leading city for the interconnectivity of hightech, singularity, arts, and social innovation in the till 2015.

 The region with its great people bear a vast amount of potential to cocreate the future.
-Keeping the energy and the innovative minds locally and provide value through using Web facilities will lower the carbon footprint due to daily travels to work, increases the serendipity by bringing people close together.
+Keeping the energy and the innovative minds locally and provide value through using Web facilities will lower the carbon footprint due to daily travels to work, increases the serendipity by bringing people closer together.

 If more detailed models or spreadsheets are useful in demonstrating your proposal’s feasibility, please send them to firstname.lastname@example.org, and they will be reviewed and linked to your proposal.